-4.4 Classical transient chaos
+4.4.
+Classical transient chaos

-Let us finally discuss another nonlinear phenomenon, which is captured by Fig. 5(a) but has not been revealed in previous studies of classical OM chaos.
+Let us finally discuss another nonlinear phenomenon, which is captured by figure 5(a) but has not been revealed in previous studies of classical OM chaos.
 This is the well-known transient chaos.
 Its name perfectly reflects its main features: a dynamical system can display chaotic motion for a finite time interval after which its dynamics becomes regular.
 Dissipative transient chaos can be explained by a coexistence of different attractors, e.g. one attractor is chaotic and the other regular.
 Each attractor has its own basin of attraction.
 The basins could be separated by only an unstable periodic orbit.
-One can tune a parameter of the nonlinear system, $\eta$ , such that the chaotic attractor approaches the unstable periodic orbit.
-At a critical value $\eta = \eta_c$ , the chaotic attractor "touches" the unstable periodic orbit.
-This phenomenon is called the boundary crisis [64,65] and it is one possible mechanism underlying transient chaos.
-One can imagine that, at $\eta \gtrsim \eta_c$ , a tiny fraction of the chaotic attractor penetrates the basin of attraction of the regular attractor.
-If a chaotic trajectory reaches this intersection region, where the chaotic attractor is entangled with the regular basin of attraction, it can be intercepted and "dragged" into the regular attractor.
-In other words, the chaotic attractor becomes leaky.
+One can tune a parameter of the nonlinear system, η , such that the chaotic attractor approaches the unstable periodic orbit.
+At a critical value $\eta = \eta{c}$ the chaotic attractor 'touches' the unstable periodic orbit.
+This phenomenon is called the boundary crisis [67, 68] and it is one possible mechanism underlying transient chaos.
+One can imagine that, at $\eta \gtrsim \eta{c}$, a tiny fraction of the chaotic attractor penetrates the basin of attraction of the regular attractor.
+If a chaotic trajectory reaches this intersection region, where the chaotic attractor is entangled with the regular basin of attraction, it can be intercepted and 'dragged' into the regular attractor.
+In other words, the chaotic attractor becomes leaky13.

-Transient chaos also provides a possible route to chaos: changing $\eta$ in the opposite direction results in the creation of a chaotic attractor at $\eta \lesssim \eta_c$ .
+Transient chaos also provides a possible route to chaos: changing η in the opposite direction results in the creation of a chaotic attractor at $\eta \leq \eta_c$.
 The time that a trajectory spends on the chaotic attractor before the leakage is typically very sensitive to the initial conditions.
-Nevertheless, we can define the average escape time $\tau{\rm esc}$ .
-To this end, we select $N_0$ points on the leaky attractor, and use them as initial conditions of the nonlinear system.
+Nevertheless, we can define the average escape time τ{esc} .
+To this end, we select N_0 points in the leaky attractor, and use them as initial conditions of the nonlinear system.
 We then compute N(t), the number of trajectories remaining on the chaotic attractor at time t.
-The escape time can be found from the approximation $N(t) \simeq N_0 \exp(-t/\tau{\rm esc})$ .
-Clearly, numerical approaches cannot distinguish the genuine chaotic trajectories and the transient trajectories with very large $t{\rm esc}^{10}$ .
-We have used an empirical criterion: (i) trajectories which display chaotic motion during a time interval larger than $T{cutoff} = 10^5 \Omega_m^{-1}$ are labeled "chaotic"; (ii) trajectories whose dynamics remains chaotic only for shorter times and becomes regular afterwards are labeled "transiently chaotic".
-Interested readers can find more details on transient chaos in the book [66].
+The escape time can be found from the approximation $N(t) \simeq N_0 \exp(-t/\tau{esc})$.
+Clearly, numerical approaches cannot distinguish the genuine chaotic trajectories and the transient trajectories with very large t{esc}^{-14} .
+We have used an empirical criterion: (i) trajectories which display chaotic motion during a time interval larger than $T{cutoff} = 10^5 \Omega_m^{-1}$ are labeled 'chaotic'; (ii) trajectories whose dynamics remains chaotic only for shorter times and becomes regular afterwards are labeled 'transiently chaotic'.
+Interested readers can find more details on transient chaos in the book [69].